 - Pre-drywall walk through

-(pre-drywall, electrical and plumbing walk throughs are usually done all at the same time).
 This is an opportunity to make sure all desired plumbing and electrical systems are in place before drywall covers it up and makes it more difficult to repair.

 - Electrical walk through

 If you are in town for this walk through, print out your electrical systems plan and bring it with you to ensure that everything is in the correct place.

 - Plumbing walk through

 There is less to look at with plumbing unless you have additional hose bibs, sinks in the laundry room or a wet bar installed.

 - Homeowner’s introduction or orientation walk (1 week before closing)

 - Pre-closing walk-through or “pop by” walk through (usually day of closing)